-iPad Rumor Bonanza: 7-inch Retina Display, 128 GB, landscape dockAlex Wagner - Deputy Managing Editor, News Desk
+iPad Rumor Bonanza: 7-inch Retina Display, 128 GB, landscape dockAlex Wagner - Editorial Director of News and Content

 Rumors about an impending 7-inch iPad are nothing new, but today some interesting potential specs for the diminutive Apple tablet have come out.
 According to Brian White of Ticonderoga Securities, who has allegedly been tipped of by Taiwanese component manufacturers, the new, smaller iPad will launch in Q1 2011 and will feature a Retina Display, 128 GB of storage, micro or mini USB port, camera, and will end up replacing the current-gen iPad when it's released.
 White made no mention of a 9.7-inch second-gen iPad, although a previous rumor suggested that the 7-inch iPad will be released along with the 9.7-incher rather than replace it.
 Finally, Mission Repair has leaked a photo of what they believe is the next iPad and, as you can see in the photo above, it's rocking a landscape dock connector in addition to the portrait port.